 Setting up a Facebook shop is a cheap and easy way to start offering your products online.
 While not as robust as a full e-commerce solution, there are no monthly fees and setting up a shop enables a number of great ways to reach new and existing customers.
 Your products may also be eligible to appear on the Facebook Marketplace.
-For example, your Facebook page will get a new “Shop” tab, your products may be eligible to appear in Facebook Marketplace (depending on what you sell), and you’ll be able to tag your products in photos and stories you post to Instagram, also you can find out how to see likes on instagram which is really useful to follow your Instagram products reach in the public.
+For example, your Facebook page will get a new “Shop” tab, your products may be eligible to appear in (depending on what you sell), and you’ll be able to tag your products in photos and stories you post to Instagram, also you can find out how to see likes on instagram which is really useful to follow your Instagram products reach in the public.
 The more Instagram followers you have, the higher chance your products can reach potential customers especially if you take the initiative to get real instagram followers.

 Before you get started, take a moment to review Facebook’s Merchant Terms.
 There is no fee to create the shop, but there is a 5% fee ($0.40 minimum) on all purchases.
 You are also responsible for taxes on your sales and shipping all orders within 3 business days.

 There are a few things you’ll need before you can get started.

 - Must be an admin on a Facebook Business Manager Account.
 This will serve as the Business entity for Facebook transactions.

 - Must be an admin on the Facebook Business Page.

 - Instagram Business profile must be connected to the Facebook page and added to the Facebook Business Manager account to enable Instagram Shopping.

 - Business Address (address associated with your business bank account).

 - Email address to receive order & payment notifications.